 “It means you can be ay real idiot sometimes.
-Pay attention now.
-The clone’s going to complic8 your life for sure, but it’s a necessary complication if you’re going to hang on to your Octaviana.”
+Listen now.
+The clone’s definitely going to complic8 your life, but it’s a necessary complication if you’re going keep your Octaviana.”

 “True.
-But Unc, you know I’ve been meaning to tell you: I don’t actually call her by her real name in our hab.
-I call her Lesbia.”
+But Unc, I’ve been meaning to tell you: in our hab I always call her 8V.”

 “I … er … Really?
-Why on earth didn’t you say this earlier?
-We’ll definitely have to discuss that some time.
+Remind me to ask you why sometime.
 Now, what was I saying?”

 “A necessary complication.”

 “True.
-When you get yourself cloned then that Alexander Unger-Avakian #2’s supposed to be around for a full year.
-But why do you have to obey that condition?
-I mean, unforeseen developments happen all the time, right?
-The cycle of life and death, and all that.”
+When you get cloned you’re supposed to live with that Alexander Unger-Avakian #2 for a whole year.
+But why do you have to wait that long?
+After all, unforeseen developments are bound to happen, right?
+Untimely deaths happen all the time.”

 “True,” I said.
 “True.
 But I don’t quite see what …”

-Old Cody cocked his head a little and said, “Zander, I just happen to know 1 or 2 people.
+Old Cody cocked his head and said, “Zander, I know some people.
 Not the kind of people you’d usually mix with.
 But people all the same.
 Anyway, they’re all just a TEL away.
-They all owe me for past … assistance I was able to offer.”
+They owe me for past … assistance.”

 Now I got it.